samuelmag/jira_ticket/README.md

 - ✅ Configurable project key and issue type via environment vars.
 - 🧪 Unit tests for webhook handler and Jira API integration.
 - 🔐 Add webhook signature validation.

 ---

-## 📜 License

-Add an appropriate license file if you intend to open-source this project.

----